AvinaashAnandK/fluffy/README.md

 ## Context:
 - Current platforms like 'Papers with Code' or 'Hugging Face' primarily cater to Data Scientists and ML engineers.
 They are excellent at training, optimizing, and deploying models.
-- However, for engineers, Product Managers, or technical founders, the process of finding, understanding, and quickly deploying the right models can be quite challenging.
+- However, for engineers, Product Managers, or technical founders, the process of finding, understanding, and quickly deploying the right models can be quite challenging and time consuming.
     + Try searching for PAN number extraction from PAN card image on Google / Bing or Hugging Face, you would find it incredibly difficult to arrive at named entity recognition + OCR as one of the approaches for the question at hand
 - This need for efficient model deployment is common, both in early-stage startups & in larger orgs.
     + In early-stage startups, engineers might lack specific data science experience